oracle/terraform-provider-oci/website/docs/d/objectstorage_object_lifecycle_policy.html.markdown

 * `rules` - The live lifecycle policy on the bucket.

 	For an example of this value, see the [PutObjectLifecyclePolicy API documentation](https://docs.cloud.oracle.com/iaas/api/#/en/objectstorage/20160918/ObjectLifecyclePolicy/PutObjectLifecyclePolicy).
 	* `action` - The action of the object lifecycle policy rule.
 Rules using the action 'ARCHIVE' move objects into the [Archive Storage tier](https://docs.cloud.oracle.com/iaas/Content/Archive/Concepts/archivestorageoverview.htm).
 Rules using the action 'DELETE' permanently delete objects from buckets.
-'ARCHIVE' and 'DELETE' are the only two supported actions at this time.
+Rules using 'ABORT' abort the uncommitted multipart-uploads and permanently delete their parts from buckets.
+'ARCHIVE', 'DELETE' and 'ABORT' are the only three supported actions at this time.
 	* `is_enabled` - A Boolean that determines whether this rule is currently enabled.
 	* `name` - The name of the lifecycle rule to be applied.
 	* `object_name_filter` - A filter limiting object names that the rule will apply to.